Trump aide: No military solution in North Korea

 BRIDGEWATER, N.J.
 (AP) — President Donald Trump’s chief strategist Steve Bannon says there’s no military solution to the threat posed by North Korea and its nuclear ambitions, despite the president’s recent pledge to answer further aggression with “fire and fury.”

-In an interview with The American Prospect posted online Wednesday, Bannon says the U.S. is losing the economic race against China.
+In an interview with The American Prospect posted online Wednesday, Bannon tells the liberal publication that the U.S. is losing the economic race against China.
 He also talks about purging his rivals from the Defense and State departments.

+Bannon is also asked about the white supremacist movement, whose march on Charlottesville, Virginia, last weekend led to deadly violence.
+He dismisses them as “losers,” ”a fringe element” and “a collection of clowns.”

 The White House did not immediately respond to requests for comment.